sjoerdvankreel/firefly-synth-2/static/Manual.md

 Pitch section: coarse pitch with envelope modulation amount and fine pitch with LFO modulation amount.<br/>
 Portamento section: allows selection of regular (on) mode (constant pitch, variable time) or automatic mode (constant time, variable pitch) and optional tempo-syncing.<br/>

-Because FF2 does not provide monophonic mode, the portamento controls also come with the option to shorten the per-voice amplitude envelope attack and release sections.
+Because FF2 does not provide monophonic mode, the portamento controls also come with the option to shorten the per-voice amp envelope attack and release sections.
 Best illustrated with an example:
 * Set portamento mode to "Section"
 * Set both Amp Attack and Amp Release to 25%